 In her first incarnation as the “little girl”, Melody was shy, innocent and terrified of the “monsters” who had trapped her in the spacesuit.
 (The Impossible Astronaut)

-River was deeply in love with the Doctor, even though she had been raised to kill him.
-She teased Madame Kovarian about the mistake she made by kidnapping her since Kovarian was partially responsible for her falling in love with the Doctor in the first place.
+River was deeply in love with The Doctor, even though she had been raised to kill him.
+She knew The Doctor more than most.
+River had pictures of the first twelve Doctors, including knowledge of the War Doctor.
+She learned of the Doctor’s wasted regeneration and was surprised when The Doctor was given a new regeneration cycle.
+She teased Madame Kovarian about the mistake she made by kidnapping her since Kovarian was partially responsible for her falling in love with The Doctor in the first place.
 She stated at one point she didn’t fear death but rather meeting a version of the Doctor who didn’t know her at all.
-In this conversation, she told Rory that she lived for her adventures with the Doctor, even ones who don’t know they are romantically involved, but felt that meeting a Doctor who doesn’t know her yet would kill her.
-(The Impossible Astronaut) In her younger years, River was rather selfish since she was willing to sacrifice the entire universe in order to protect the Doctor.
-(The Wedding of River Song) However, as she matured she grew into a much more selfless person and showed a willingness to sacrifice herself, eventually giving her life to save the Tenth Doctor.
+In this conversation, she told Rory that she lived for her adventures with The Doctor, even ones who don’t know they are romantically involved, but felt that meeting a Doctor who doesn’t know her yet would kill her.
+(The Impossible Astronaut) As she matured, she grew into a much more selfless person and showed a willingness to sacrifice herself, eventually giving her life to save the Tenth Doctor.
 (Forest of the Dead, The Time of Angels) When the Twelfth Doctor learnt of all her other marriages, he asked River, who had no idea who he was, about her marriage to him.
 She indicated that she just found him very useful sometimes.
-However, when confronted by Flemming, she revealed that she really did love the Doctor and never denied it.
+However, when confronted by Flemming, she revealed that she really did love The Doctor and never denied it.
 However, she believed he didn’t love her in return which was confirmed by a scan conducted by King Hydroflax’s body.
-River described loving the Doctor as like loving the stars: “you don’t expect a sunset to admire you back.”
-However, she revealed she was fine with this and believed the Doctor was above falling in love with people.
-She also believed that if she were in danger, the Doctor wasn’t stupid, sentimental or in love enough with her to be in danger with her.
+River described loving The Doctor as like loving the stars: “you don’t expect a sunset to admire you back.”
+However, she revealed she was fine with this and believed The Doctor was above falling in love with people.
+She also believed that if she were in danger, The Doctor wasn’t stupid, sentimental or in love enough with her to be in danger with her.
 When River realised she just said that in front of the Doctor, she got emotional and claimed she was just buying time.
 (The Husbands of River Song)

 While a younger River liked guns and was seen to carry them often, (The Pandorica Opens/The Big Bang, The Impossible Astronaut/Day of the Moon) her older selves lacked this tendency.
 (The Angels Take Manhattan, Silence in the Library/Forest of the Dead, The Husbands of River Song)